ufal/npfl122/tasks/car_racing.md

 from the [Gym library](https://www.gymlibrary.dev/).

 The supplied [car_racing_environment.py](https://github.com/ufal/npfl122/tree/master/labs/05/car_racing_environment.py)
 provides the environment.
-It is continuous and states are RGB images of size
+The states are RGB `np.uint8` images of size
 $96×96×3$, but you can downsample them even more.
 The actions are also continuous and consist of an array with the following three elements:
 - `steer` in range [-1, 1]